-The Trinity of Father, Son and Holy Spirit is not an explicit doctrine in Scripture, and it seems that it is more assumed than taught within its pages.
+The Trinity of Father, Son and Holy Spirit is not an explicit doctrine in Scripture either, and it seems that it is more assumed than taught within its pages.
 It is, therefore, possible for ministers and Christian leaders to assume that their congregation know about the Trinity, and so not teach on the subject.
 It is equally possible for the subject of the Trinity never to be taught.

-We must examine ourselves here, for those who hold to a mere doctrine of the Trinity but know nothing of the reality of the Trinity in their lives are poor indeed, and, for them Tozer says that ‘God is no more real than He is to the non-Christian’.
+We must examine ourselves here, for those who hold to a mere doctrine of the Trinity but know nothing of the reality of the Trinity in their life experience are poor indeed, and, for them, Tozer says that ‘God is no more real than He is to the non-Christian’.
 Strong words indeed.

 As we consider our subject, we will begin with the Scriptural truth that God is love.
-We will see that love is only meaningful when it is outworked and finds its expression in relationships, and that means that love can only begin to be understood in terms of relationships.
+We will see that love is only meaningful when it is outworked and finds its expression in relationships, and that means that love can only begin to be truly understood in terms of relationships.
 This also means that relationships are where love is experienced, and the experience of love is the beginning of true understanding.
 If love is to mean anything, it is in the experience of being loved and loving another.

-Relationships are recognised as fundamental to people’s very existence by psychologists, one of whom, Lefrancois, has declared that ‘it appears axiomatic that much of our behaviour is governed by an apparent need or desire to establish and maintain certain relationships with others’.
+Relationships are recognised as fundamental to people’s very existence by psychologists; one of whom, Lefrancois, has declared that ‘it appears axiomatic that much of our behaviour is governed by an apparent need or desire to establish and maintain certain relationships with others’.
 Therefore, we must recognise that this heart of community which is at the core of human existence is but a pale reflection of the community that is found at the heart of the Godhead.

 TRINITY IS OPEN

-Grudem says that our experience of the different functions that we see the Father, Son, and Holy Spirit performing are ‘simply the outworkings of an eternal relationship between the three persons, one that has always existed and will exist for eternity’.
+Grudem said that our experience of the different functions that we see the Father, Son, and Holy Spirit, performing are ‘simply the outworkings of an eternal relationship between the three persons, one that has always existed and will exist for eternity’.
 According to Gunton, the word ‘experience’ is central to both statements, because the Trinity has all too often been presented as ‘a dogma to be believed rather than as the living focus of life and thought’.